 Is bhu naksha UP available on mobile app?

-Why is there a slight difference in print out taken from bhu naksha and the original sheet map?
+Why is there a slight difference in printouts taken from Bhu Naksha and the original sheet map?

-Bhu naksha relies on the digitised data.
-Therefore, it will match properly to the scaled printout taken from digitised data in any GIS software.
-Proper quality check, like glass table test, must be performed during digitisation, to ensure matching of the original sheet map and digitised data.
+Bhu naksha relies on the digitized data.
+Therefore, it will match properly to the scaled printout taken from digitized data in any GIS software.
+Proper quality checks, like glass table tests, must be performed during digitization, to ensure matching of the original sheet map and digitized data.